Cherry Cheesecake Brownies

 - 13 x 9 inch baking dish

 3 - In a mixing bowl, beat cream cheese with a mixer until smooth.
 Add sugar, eggs and almond extract.
-Mix well and carefully spoon over brownie layer.
-Spread slowly until brownie is covered.
+Mix well and carefully place spoonfuls of the cheesecake batter over top of the brownie batter.
+Spread slowly with a knife or back of a spoon until brownie base is covered.

 5 - Be careful not to dip into the brownie layer.
 Only the first two layers of cheesecake and cherries should be swirled.